-The maximum amount of annual Noncompetitive Housing Credit that may be allocated to a single development is three million dollars (\$3,000,000).
-In making this determination, THDA will consider the physical location of the development; the relationships among owners, developers, management agents, and other Development Team members; the structure of financing; and any other information which might clarify whether applications reflect a single development or multiple developments.
+The maximum amount of MTBA that may be allocated to a single development is described in Section 5 [UPDATE] of the Multifamily Tax-Exempt Bond Authority Program Description for 2022 three million dollars (\$3,000,000).
+In making this determination, THDA will consider the physical location of the development; the relationships among Owners, developers, management agents, and other Development Team members; the structure of financing; and any other information which might clarify whether applications reflect a single development or multiple developments.

-An applicant may submit a written request for an exception to the maximum Noncompetitive Housing Credit limit.
-The written request must include sufficient supporting documentation and information to substantiate the additional Noncompetitive Housing Credit as determined by THDA, in its sole discretion.
-Only one (1) written request for an exception to the maximum Noncompetitive Housing Credit limit per application may be submitted.
-If an exception to the amount of MTBA that may be awarded is also needed, then both exceptions must be included in one request.
-Multiple requests will not be considered.
+An applicant may submit a written request for an exception to the maximum MTBA amount listed in Section 5-A of the MTBA PD and/or to the application evaluation of Noncompetitive Housing

+Credit of the QAP.
+The written request must include sufficient supporting documentation and information to substantiate the need for additional MTBA and/or Noncompetitive Housing Credit as determined by THDA, in its sole discretion.
+Only one (1) written request for an exception to the maximum MTBA and/or Noncompetitive Housing Credit limit per application will be considered.
+Written requests for exceptions to the maximum MTBA and/or Noncompetitive Housing Credit limit may be granted or denied by THDA, in its sole discretion